szabgab/rust.code-maven.com/pages/rust-update-2024-12-17.md

 ---

-While the technical capabilities of a programming language are very important, the social acceptance of the language also has a huge impact on ecosystem around the language.
+While the technical capabilities of a programming language are very important, the social acceptance of the language also has a huge impact on the ecosystem around the language.

 It is also a good (or at least reasonable) measurement of the popularity of the language.